Homemade Anchovy Powder

 Why do you need to toast the dried anchovies?

 Although dried anchovies are already cooked, toasting them before turning them into a powder will enhance their flavor and aroma.
-It will also be easier to pulverize them into a fine texture since they will be crispy after toasting.
+It will also be easier to pulverize them into a fine texture since they will be crisp after toasting.
 Just be careful not to burn them when toasting since this will give your anchovy powder a bitter taste.
 If you see the pan start to smoke before they’re done, immediately turn down the heat until the anchovies are ready.
 I also recommend occasionally stirring them to make sure both sides are evenly toasted.

 If you’re looking for easy recipe ideas and ways to use this homemade anchovy powder, here are a few soup and stew recipes that I think you might enjoy!

-2. Mussel Soup – whether you’re a fan of mussels or just looking for a light soup to sip on, you can try making my Korean Mussel Soup recipe
+2. Korean Mussel Soup – whether you’re a fan of mussels or just looking for a light soup to sip on, this recipe will get the job done.

 Ingredients

-• 1/2 lb dried anchovies innards removed
+- 1/2 lb dried anchovies innards removed

 Instructions

-• Prepare the dried anchovies by removing the innards.
+- Prepare the dried anchovies by removing the innards.
 The heads add a ton of flavor so I like to keep them.

-• In a pan, add the anchovies and set the heat to low.
+- In a pan, add the anchovies and set the heat to low.

-• Toast until the anchovies until browned on both sides.
+- Toast until the anchovies until browned on both sides.

-• Transfer to a blender and blend into a fine powder.
+- Transfer to a blender and blend into a fine powder.

-• Store in a tight lid container in the fridge.
+- Store in a tight lid container in the fridge.

 Notes

-1. After toasting the anchovies, they can be eaten whole as a snack!
+- After toasting the anchovies, they can be eaten whole as a snack!

 Pin & save this recipe for later!